vchernetskyi993/dvla-poc/README.md

 1. Go to DVLA UI on `localhost:8002`.
 Generate Invitation and scan QR with Aries Bifold.

-2. At this point you can send messages between Bifold and DVLA.

-   - Bifold -> DVLA: In Bifold go to contacts, newest contact should be `DVLA Agent`.
+2. Send message from Bifold to DVLA: In Bifold go to contacts, newest contact should be `DVLA Agent`.
    Send some message.
 You should see message in controller logs.

+3. For following examples to work set: `CONNECTION_ID=e291815e-c58d-4d36-90ed-6a6cc63c23ca`.
+   To find `connectionId` either check controller logs or issue `curl localhost:8002/api/connections`.

-   - DVLA -> Bifold: Issue `curl -i -X POST -H "Content-Type: application/json" -d '{"connectionId": "e291815e-c58d-4d36-90ed-6a6cc63c23ca", "text": "Hello!"}' localhost:8002/api/messages` to send "Hello!" message to mobile app.
+4. Send message from DVLA to Bifold: Issue `curl -i -X POST -H "Content-Type: application/json" -d '{"connectionId": "'$CONNECTION_ID'", "text": "Hello!"}' localhost:8002/api/messages` to send "Hello!".
-     - To find `connectionId` either check controller logs or issue `curl localhost:8002/api/connections`.

-3. Create schema and credential definition for driver license: `curl -i -X POST localhost:8002/api/schemas`.
+5. Create schema and credential definition for driver license: `curl -i -X POST localhost:8002/api/schemas`.

-4. Issue driver license to mobile agent (don't forget to set correct `connectionId`):
+6. Issue driver license to mobile agent:
-   `curl -i -X POST -H "Content-Type: application/json" -d '{"connectionId": "e291815e-c58d-4d36-90ed-6a6cc63c23ca", "attributes": {"firstName": "Alice", "lastName": "Doe", "category":"B1", "dateOfBirth": "19891109"}}' localhost:8002/api/licenses`.
+   `curl -i -X POST -H "Content-Type: application/json" -d '{"connectionId": "'$CONNECTION_ID'", "attributes": {"firstName": "Alice", "lastName": "Doe", "category":"B1", "dateOfBirth": "19891109"}}' localhost:8002/api/licenses`.
    You should see credential offer in Bifold.
 Accept it.

-5. Go to Pub UI at `localhost:8013`.
+7. Go to Pub UI at `localhost:8013`.
 Generate proof request and scan it with Bifold.
    You should be able to prove your name and age using fresh driver license.

-6. To revoke license issue: `curl -i -X DELETE localhost:8002/api/licenses/e291815e-c58d-4d36-90ed-6a6cc63c23ca`.
-Use previous `connectionId`.
+8. To revoke license issue: `curl -i -X DELETE localhost:8002/api/licenses/$CONNECTION_ID`.
 After this you could try to prove your age one more time, but it should not be possible since credential is revoked.